NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ensure that the value of ``--camera_poses_to_float`` is kept empty.

-The output directory of each tool invocation will write the rig configuration so far, the camera poses of all images, and can also write the images and depth clouds themselves.
+The output directory of each tool invocation will write the rig configuration so far, the camera poses of all images, and can also write the match files.
 These can be used as inputs for a subsequent invocation, if needed to fine-tune things.

-For that, the first invocation should use the options ``--out_dir run_dir1`` and ``--save_images_and_clouds``, and the second one should be passed in those files via ``--image_list run_dir1/images.txt`` and ``--rig_config prev_dir/rig_config.txt``.
+If the first invocation used the option ``--out_dir run_dir1`` the second one should set the options ``--camera_poses run_dir1/cameras.txt`` and ``--rig_config prev_dir/rig_config.txt``.

 .. _rig_calibrator_registration: